 If tissues are unable to meet the demands place upon them, inflammation of the tissue can occur.
 When inflammation occurs in the muscle or tendon, tendonitis is a common diagnosis.
 As tendonitis is often caused by repetitive loading of the tissue, this condition has also been called Repetitive Strain Injury (RSI) in the past.
 Some of the common areas that experience tendonitis include the shoulder, ankle, and elbow.
 If you are experiencing tendonitis, our physiotherapists will develop a treatment plan to help strengthen the muscles in the area.
 Strengthening exercise will help the muscles meet the demands repetitively placed on the area which will help to reduce the tendonitis.

-Although sports are a fantastic as they keep us healthy and active, they do come with an inherent risk of injury.
+Although sports are fantastic as they keep us healthy and active, they do come with an inherent risk of injury.
 If you are injured in your sport, regardless of what sport it may be, physiotherapy can help return you to sport as quick as possible.
-Both of our physiotherapists have experience treating athletes, and Kyle specifically has spent time in a busy Sports Medicine clinic in Southern Ontario.
+Both of our physiotherapists have experience treating athletes of various sports.

 Following surgery, there are often things that physiotherapy can help with including pain, swelling, range of motion, and functional and/ or core strengthening.
 Whether you had surgery on your hand, back, or foot, or you had an anterior cruciate ligament or meniscal repair, physiotherapy is usually recommended.
 If you have a surgery planned, you may make an appointment with a physiotherapy for an initial assessment before your surgery even takes place.
 Please contact us if you have any questions or would like more information.